-He removes tissue called cartilage from between the sacrum and the ilium.
+They remove tissue called cartilage from between the sacrum and the ilium.
 The surgeon usually takes a piece of bone from your pelvis, called a bone graft, and puts it into the joint.
-He will also put a few screws in the joint to hold it together while it heals.
+They will also put a few screws in the joint to hold it together while it heals.
 Eventually, the bone graft turns into bone and the joint is fused together.

 The surgery can take up to 3 hours or more, and you might be in the hospital up to 5 days afterward.

 The kind of surgery you get depends on what’s causing your SI joint pain.
 Some studies suggest that people who get minimally invasive surgery have less pain a year or two later than people who get open surgery.
 They’re also less likely than people who have open surgery to have to go back and get the implants taken out because of pain later on.